MachFrum/Final-Project-week-8-AI-/1. Luminara App/README.md

 Students embark on an exciting, guided exploration process:

 1.  **Capture the Challenge:** Easily input problems or concepts by snapping a photo or typing them in.
-2.  **Smart Processing:** Our intelligent backend sends the problem to a large language model (LLM) using a meticulously crafted prompt.
-This "genius prompt engineering" ensures the LLM doesn't just give an answer, but breaks down the problem into clear, educational steps—guiding students to learn, discover, and truly understand, just like a dedicated teacher.
+2.  **Smart Processing:** Our intelligent backend processes the problem using our **proprietary, custom-trained AI model**.
+This advanced AI doesn't just provide answers; it meticulously breaks down complex problems into clear, educational steps—guiding students to learn, discover, and truly understand, just like a dedicated, personalized tutor.
 3.  **Guided Exploration:** Receive interactive, step-by-step guidance through a series of engaging cards.
 4.  **Build Understanding:** Progress at their own pace using intuitive navigation options (`Next`, `Back`, `Close`).
 5.  **Celebrate Success:** Rate their learning experience and solidify understanding, helping us continuously refine our prompts for even better guidance.